 - (a) Who was Mrs. Wang?
-Where did she live? - (b) What, according to Dr. Karan Singh, is the task that requires great effort on the part of the youth? - (c) What, according to Barin, was an incredible coincidence? - (d) According to Lord Chesterfield, why should one not speak about oneself?
+Where did she live? - (b) What, according to Dr. Karan Singh, is the task that requires great effort on the part of the youth? - (c) According to Lord Chesterfield, why should one not speak about oneself? - (d) Why was Barin uncomfortable when the new passenger entered his coach?
+What made him feel better later on?